89 Marlborough was built ca. 1867 for attorney William Everett.

 89 Marlborough was not listed in the 1929 Blue Book.

 That same month, she applied for (and subsequently received) permission to remodel 89 Marlborough and convert it from a single-family dwelling and physician’s office into a twelve unit apartment house.
 As part of the remodeling, designed by Joseph E. Bennett, the front entrance was lowered to street level and a balcony was added where the former entrance had been located.
-Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN P-57).
+Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN P-57).

 After the building had been converted, she lived in one of the apartments until her death in January of 1939.